 Program Updates

 The City intends to assure that the General Plan and the various master plans remain responsive to City policy and changing development conditions.
 The City intends to review both the General Plan and the facility master plans on a ten-year cycle.
 Policies in an amended General Plan will be incorporated into all of the City facilities master plans and into each impact fee Ordinance and Resolution.
-At the same time, a forecast of growth and development for an additional five years will be added to the planning period for each master plan document.

 Information about changes in the availability of Regional/State/Federal grants (principal forgiveness) and loans or other sources of revenue will be incorporated into the fee programs during the annual review.